griffinbausch/LA-100-Fall-2017/Code of Conduct.md

  * Responsive to student emails within 24 hours except on weekends
  * Prompt in posting all course changes to the Kodiak site
  * Willing to offer help if instructor notes a student having difficulty
+ * Post all relavant news and homework updates on to kodiak

 Students are encouraged to think independently and you may openly disagree with the instructor or others in class, but you must respond thoughtfully; do not “get personal.”
 You are encouraged to critique, question, or challenge ideas but you are not to attack individuals.